crozone/FormatWith/README.md

 It can also be fed parameters via an `IDictionary<string, string>` or an `IDictionary<string, object>`, rather than a type.

-The value of each replacement parameter is given by whatever the object's `.ToString()` method produces.
+The value of each replacement parameter is given by whatever the objects `.ToString()` method produces.
 This value is not cached, so you can get creative with the implementation (the object is fed directly into a StringBuilder).

 ## How it works